other-kat/otherkat-site/collections/_updates/2025-10-12-!!!radio!!!---a-multi-band-excitation-lecture-twt-2025.md

 categories: blog
 ---

-[Agnes][agnes] and I presented an adapted lecture format of our piece Multi-Band Excitation at the The World Transformed Festival 2025.
+[Agnes][agnes] and I presented an adapted lecture format of our piece Multi-Band Excitation at [The World Transformed Festival 2025][twt].

 <a href="/assets/img/multibandexcitation/multilecturetwt.jpeg"><img src="/assets/img/multibandexcitation/multilecturetwt.jpeg" height="auto" width="50%"/></a>